 Alternate picking for guitarists may seem like something we all take for granted.
-Most guitarists, even complete beginners alternate some down and up strokes whether they are consciously doing it or not.
+Most guitarists, even complete beginners alternate some down and up strokes naturally whether they are consciously doing it or not.

 As we develop our picking hand, alternate picking can open a whole new world of techniques and music not obtainable otherwise.
 Even if you’re familiar with alternate picking, it can often be helpful to go back and work on the basics.